York Lions football: 2015 season

-2016
+2016 season

 York started the 2016 season off well winning 2 of their first 3 games against Waterloo and Windsor.
 In their 56–32 win over the Windsor Lancers, QB Brett Hunchak set a single-game York record for pass yards with 540.
 However, their week 4 loss to Toronto 45–18 was the turning point of the season, as York would lose all their remaining games by a combined score of 220–37 and finish 2–6.

 After the season in December, Quinlan left the team to coach at his alma mater, McMaster.
 Kamau Peterson was named the interim Offensive Coordinator and later named the permanent OC on January 25, 2017.

-2017
+2017 season

 York Lions on offence against the Toronto Varsity Blues (09/23/2017).

 Prior to the 2017 season, York hired two new assistants: Two-time CIS All-Canadian Jesse Alexander was named Special Teams Coordinator on April 5, 2017, and three-time CIS All-Canadian Sammy Okpro was hired as Defensive Coordinator on July 17, 2017; the latter whom played under Craney while both were with the Concordia Stingers.

 The Lions suffered two blowout losses to start the year to the Western Mustangs and Waterloo Warriors, but put up a strong fight against the #9 ranked Ottawa Gee-Gees; losing 26–17.
 The following week, York would beat the Toronto Varsity Blues handily; winning 41–16, which was the Lions' lone win of that season.
 York would finish the year with a 1–7 record, but started to show more life offensively down the stretch.

 On April 24, 2018, Jesse Alexander stepped down as Special Teams Coordinator with York, and on the same day was announced as the new Defensive Coordinator for the Windsor Lancers.